 Professional Science Master's Degree

-The Professional Science Master's (PSM) degree with the Geographic Information Science (GIS) concentration combines advanced coursework in geospatial technology with business management coursework offered by the U of I Gies School of Business.
+The GIS master's degree at U of I is the Professional Science Master's (PSM) degree with the Geographic Information Science (GIS) concentration.
+This degree combines advanced coursework in geospatial data science with business management coursework offered by the U of I Gies School of Business.
 This flexible degree is customized to each student to cover not only the GIS skills needed to get a technically-oriented job, but also the finance and management skills that will be needed for career advancement.

 This program requires 42 credits of coursework: 10 credits in business and 32 credits in GIS or related disciplines (typically computer science or information science).
 The program typically requires three semesters to complete plus a required summer internship.
 While students can perform research in independent study coursework conducted with GGIS faculty members, there is no research or thesis requirement.